sanderkooger/Monorepo-AI-Powered/infrastructure/packer/ubuntu/22.04/README.md

+# prefer the use of coud images from distro provider Packer is a last resort that will result in much maintenance.

 # Packer Configuration: Ubuntu 22.04 LTS for Proxmox

 This directory contains the Packer configuration files to build a Ubuntu 22.04 LTS (Jammy Jellyfish) cloud-init ready template for Proxmox VE.